dotnet/arcade/Documentation/ArcadeSdk.md

 }
 ```

-You may also, use any of the properties defined in `eng/Versions.props` to define a version.
+You may also use any of the properties defined in `eng/Versions.props` to define a version.

 Example